Your Residential Status-Resident or Non-Resident (NRI)

-Budget 2017 is finally out and now let us discuss the Mutual Fund Taxation FY 2017-18 and Capital Gain Tax Rates.
-There are no major changes.
-However, let us refresh it.
+Budget 2018 is finally out and now let us discuss the Mutual Fund Taxation FY 2018-19 and Capital Gain Tax Rates.
+The biggest change in case of Mutual Fund Taxation is applicability of LTCG and DDT.
+Let us discuss in detail.

 3 Factors that determine the Mutual Fund Taxation